vermashresth/paper-reading/Synthesizing_Programs_for_Images_using_Reinforced_Adversarial_Learning.md

 The authors here have used maximization of expected return using RL (REINFORCE algo)
 - The reward is set to 0 for time steps upto N and then for Nth timestep, it is score of discriminator on the generated image.
 - Intermediate rewards could  be added to bias the search.

+Conditional Generation (Didnt UNderstand much)
+- Finding a specific program that generates an image Xtarget

+Distributed LEarning
+- Extension of Impala
+- Actor workers for generating trajectories of PIt, at; Policy Learner for optimizing PIt, Discriminator LEarner for optimizing discriminator
+- For WGAN, better to update Discriminator more frequently than generator.
+HEre, generation is expensive, hence they use replay buffer and for communication between actor and discrimator and D is optimized at higher rate due to differences in network sizes.

+## Experiments
+- Action space for strokes: 8 tuple, 1st 2nd are start and end point definining bezier curve, next 5 control preasuure, brush size, RGB, last is binary value, produce stroke or jump right
+- Rewards in MNIST: To encourage single continous motion of brush, small negative reward for starting each continous sequence of strokes.
+Also penalize for not producing any visible strokes.
+- Mujoco (COuldnt understand very well)

+## Results and Future Scope
+-  Using  Wasserstein discriminator’s output as a reward function with asynchronous reinforcement learning can provide a scaling path for visual program synthesis.

+- The current
+exploration strategy used in the agent is entropy-based, but future work should address this limitation by employing sophisticated search algorithms for policy improvement.
+For instance, Monte Carlo Tree Search can be used, analogous to AlphaGo Zero

+- the use of two arbitrary control points is perhaps not the best way to represent strokes, as it is hard to deal with straight lines.
+Actions could also directly parametrize 3D surfaces, planes and learned texture models to invert richer visual scenes.

+- On the reward side, using
+a joint image-action discriminator similar to BiGAN/ALI the policy can viewed as an encoder, while the renderer becomes a decoder) could result in a more meaningful learning signal, since D will be forced to focus on the semantics of the image.